|

 - The building blocks of language design.

-- Diverging paradigms of languages: their differences and philosophies.
+- Diverging paradigms of languages and their philosophical differences.

 -